45mg/mlops-SpaceShooter/README.md

 # SpaceShooter
-MLOPS multiagent space shooter game
+A Basic space shooter environment simulated using pygame and trained with a chosen RL policy.

 - **Conda Environment**: Skip the first two lines if you have already installed conda.